telerik/blazor-docs/components/gantt/timeline/templates/overview.md

 # Templates for the Gantt Timeline

-Customize the appearance of the Gantt Timeline through the templates it provides, so you can add more details for your users and have full control over how they are rendered.
+Customize the appearance of the Gantt Timeline through its templates.
+They will enable you to add more details for the users and have full control over the rendering.

 Available templates for the [Timeline]({%slug gantt-timeline%}):